Don’t Let Ants Ruin Your Summer!

 Ah, summer.
 Most of us enjoy the warm summer months, but so do ants!
 In North America, ants are most commonly active from March through September.
 Ants are nature’s clean-up crew, but no one wants them in their home!
 There are many different types of ants and usually, extermination efforts must be tailored to the specific type of ant you’re dealing with.
 Read on for our tips to keep your home free from these pests!

 Pharaoh Ants and Pavement Ants: These are distinct types of ants, but are similar in color, diet, and usually respond to the same control measures.
 Pharaoh and pavement ants are small and brownish-black.
 They build nests, sometimes with multiple queens, usually just outside a home.
-They are the most common types of ants in North America.
+They are the most common type of ants in North America.
 Often, these ants are called “sugar” ants because they are attracted to sweets and most other food scraps.

 The first line of defense when tackling sugar ants is thorough, daily kitchen cleaning with bleach or white vinegar.
 At the end of each day, use a bleach spray on kitchen counters and in the sink and wipe dry.
 Bleach helps destroy the scent trails that ants leave for their followers.
 Sweep and mop hard floors daily, and vacuum rugs found in eating areas.